Timeline of antisemitism: First century

 Thousands of Jews killed by mobs in the Alexandrian pogrom, as recounted by Philo of Alexandria in Flaccus.
-Synagogues are defiled, Jewish leaders are publicly scourged, and the Jewish population is confined to one quarter of the city.
+Synagogues are defiled, Jewish leaders are publicly scourged, and the Jewish population, a substantial part of the city's population since its founding by Alexander the Great, is confined to one quarter of the city..
+The first century also saw the rise of Judeophobic polemics among writers in the Hellenistic world, e.g. Appion known from Josephus' defence in Against Apion.